greatzero728/240805-zero-Erase-special-characters-in-the-given-prompt/README.md

 ### Running the Application

-- After running `zero.py`, a window will open with a text area and two buttons: "Process Text" and "Copy Text".
+- After running `zero.py`, a window will open with a text area and two buttons: "Process Text" and "Cut Text".
 - Enter or paste the text you want to process in the text area.
 - Click "Process Text" to clean the text according to the rules.
-- Click "Copy Text" to copy the processed text to the clipboard.
+- Click "Cut Text" to cut the processed text to the clipboard.

 ## How the App Works